Media ‘crucial’ in creating transparency

 The two-day event on March 16/17 focuses on the role of the media in a direct democracy.

-#DearDemocracy, the democracy platform of swissinfo.chexternal link, is a media partner of the event.
+#DearDemocracy, the democracy platform of swissinfo.ch, is a media partner of the event.

 Adapted from German by Urs Geiser, swissinfo.ch